kudzaitsapo/flyin-news/README.md

 ![Screen Shot of Website](https://raw.githubusercontent.com/kudzaitsapo/flyin-news/master/flyin_news_scr_2.png)

-## How to run
+## How to run the project

-In the project directory, you can run:

-### `yarn start` or `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\

-### `yarn build` or `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!
+- Get an api key from [https://newsapi.org](https://newsapi.org/) by registering for a free account.
+- Create a `.env` file in the root directory and copy the contents of the `.env.example` file into it.
+Change the `REACT_APP_NEWS_API_KEY` so that it matches the one you got above.
+- Run `npm install`
+- Once the process is finished, then simply run `npm start` which will open the project in the browser automatically.

+### Have questions?
+Good for you!
+> Just have fun!